Jimi Hendrix: First instruments

 At Horace Mann Elementary School in Seattle during the mid-1950s, Hendrix's habit of carrying a broom with him to emulate a guitar gained the attention of the school's social worker.
 After more than a year of his clinging to a broom like a security blanket, she wrote a letter requesting school funding intended for underprivileged children, insisting that leaving him without a guitar might result in psychological damage.
 Her efforts failed, and Al refused to buy him a guitar.

-In 1957, while helping his father with a side-job, Hendrix found a ukulele amongst the garbage they were removing from an older woman's home.
+In 1957, while helping his father with a side-job, Hendrix found a ukulele among the garbage they were removing from an older woman's home.
 She told him that he could keep the instrument, which had only one string.
 Learning by ear, he played single notes, following along to Elvis Presley songs, particularly "Hound Dog".
 By the age of 33, Hendrix's mother Lucille had developed cirrhosis of the liver, and on February 2, 1958, she died when her spleen ruptured.
-Al refused to take James and Leon to attend their mother's funeral; he instead gave them shots of whiskey and instructed them that was how men should deal with loss.
+Al refused to take James and Leon to attend their mother's funeral; he instead gave them shots of whiskey and told them that was how men should deal with loss.
 In 1958, Hendrix completed his studies at Washington Junior High School and began attending, but did not graduate from, Garfield High School.